thatlonelybugbear/automated-conditions-5e/README.md

     - An Item named `Sharpshooter`.
 - **Show/hide roll dialog tooltips (default on)**
 - **Exhaustion automation (default on)**
   - If you want to not automatically process Exhaustion conditions uncheck this.
-Doing so will allow for other exhaustion modules to alter exhaustion automation or your own rules.
+Doing so will allow for other exhaustion modules to alter exhaustion automation or your own rules (eg [Alternative Exhaustion 5e](https://foundryvtt.com/packages/alternative-exhaustion-5e)).
 - **Encumbrance automation (default off)**
   - Dnd5e v3.x system offers a setting for Encumbrance rules.
 If that is set to `Variant`, and you turn this AC5e setting on, ability checks, attack rolls, and saving throws that use Strength, Dexterity, or Constitution will have disadvantage.
 - **Targeting options (default From source only)**